 Tip for students: Look for universities that combine strong in-person teaching with digital tools.
 It shows they are serious about innovation and student outcomes.

 Few countries have integrated AI into education as ambitiously as the UAE.
-At both school and university level, AI is being introduced into the curriculum, while AI-powered platforms support adaptive learning and automate administration.
+At both school and university levels, AI is being introduced into the curriculum, while AI-powered platforms support adaptive learning and automate administrative tasks.

 For higher education students, this trend has two major implications: